ember-learn/ember-blog/content/the-ember-times-issue-194.md

 Why Ember at Gavant 💛,
 ember-template-lint 4.0 released 🧹,
 ember-focus-trap 1.0 released 🛳,
-New Polyfill for Plain Functions as Modifiers ✨,
+Polyfill for Plain Functions as Modifiers ✨,
 Ember Templates in Glimmer Cheatsheet 📚,
-New Episodes of Whiskey, Web and Whatnot 🎙
+Whiskey, Web and Whatnot Episodes 🎙

 ---